 Yellow containers are collected by Bir for incineration.
 Other containers are also collected by Bir which takes care of special waste treatment (neutralization, etc.)

 Contact persons

 Three technicians at BIO are responsible for waste disposal:

-- Solveig Thorkildsen for the A-building at Biologen (T53A Solveig.Thorkildsen@uib.no) - Hilde Stabell for the B-building (T53B Hilde.Stabell@uib.no ) - Lindsey Moore and Erwan Lagadec (T55 T55Avfallsansvarlig@uib.no).
+- Hilde Stabell for T53A/B Hilde.Stabell@uib.no) - Lindsey Moore and Erwan Lagadec (T55 -T55Avfallsansvarlig@uib.no).

 Contact them if you have doubts or need information/help.